glacials/twos.dev/src/From Google to Apple.md

 ### Keep → Notes

-I value simplicity and elasticity in a notetaking app—get out of my way and let me write, then let me deal with it later.
+I value simplicity and elasticity in notetaking—get out of my way and let me write, then let me deal with it later.
 Keep supplies that.
-Its layout much value, but it makes up for it with great search.
-I never used tags
+Its layout asks too much of me (color coding) to look good and is hard to browse, but it makes up for it with great search.

+Notes is simple and elastic in a different way.
+Where Keep focuses on shortform sticky-style notes, Notes focuses on longform notes, with

 - I use Shortcuts to start my Chinese lesson, which creates a scratch note with the current date as its title and opens my Zoom meeting